 “For Henson, meaning comes from feeling, so projecting an empathy, a sense of the intimacy between himself and his subjects in front of the camera is critical to the emotional allure of his work,” says Jenepher Duncan, AGWA curator of contemporary Australian art and the exhibition’s coordinating curator.
 “Each luminous image suggests some imaginative possibility within its dark beauty.”

-AGWA director Stefano Carboni is excited about the coming show.
+AGWA director Stefano Carboni is excited about the show.

 “Bill Henson is one of Australia's most renowned artists,” he says.
 “The works in this exhibition are animated by an individual beauty while projecting a universal meaning.
 I’m delighted that AGWA can share the works with Western Australians.”

-Bill Henson opens at the Art Gallery of Western Australia on Saturday September 16.
+Bill Henson is on at the Art Gallery of Western Australia till Monday December 11.
 Entry is free.